sarayuv/cs573-project/README.md

 ## Open Questions
 During the course of this project, I found that some scatterplots (cholesterol vs. resting blood pressure, for example) were not as informative as expected.
 While technically correct, they didn't reveal clear trends.
 This made me wonder what makes a visualization actually useful instead of simply accurate.

+## 11/18 Update
+I have iterated on the correlation matrix heatmap and made it more interactive.
+I also took into consideration changing some of the bar plots to be percentages instead of frequencies.

 ## Next Steps
 I plan to extend this project further by building an interactive dashboard that combines all four visualization in a single interface.
-I also would like to add filtering by gender or age group to see subgroup trends.
-I hope to integrate more statistical summaries as well.
 If time permits, the future iterations could focus more on derived metrics (cholesterol-to-HDL ratio, for example).

 ## Conclusion
 By transforming a raw dataset into a set of interactive visualizations, I was able to uncover meaningful insights about heart disease patterns.
 Each visualization provides a window into how different attributes relate to heart health, and together, write a story about the data.